ppisljar/esp32ctrl/README.md

+TODO:
+- web, devices should be classes, and then instances ?
+- rule engine: events, timers, interrupts (fast)

 # Simple HTTP File Server Example

 (See the README.md file in the upper level 'examples' directory for more information about examples.)